- Public Works Department

 Things to Remember About Trash Pick-up

-Trash & Single Stream Recycle Collection - With the exception of holidays (see below) you can rely on your weekly trash collection day, however, not necessarily at the same exact time each collection day.
+Trash & Single Stream Recycle Collection - With the exception of holidays (see link above), you can rely on your weekly trash collection day; however, it may not necessarily be picked up at the same exact time each collection day.
 To be safe, please follow the City Ordinance which says, “Trash & Single Stream Recyclable Waste needs to be curbside in suitable containers no sooner than 6:00 pm the day preceding the regular trash collection day and no later than 7:00 am of the regular trash collection day."

 The City performs this service through the use of private haulers.
 Contracts with these firms are awarded through an open-bid process.
 The term of the contract is typically 7 years.